Become A Volunteer

 Club-hosted Magic Events include:

-• Our club also compiles a list of individuals who provide shuttle services for thru-hikers.
-The list is published <2025 list coming soon> and shared with area businesses.
+- Our club also compiles a list of individuals and business owners who provide shuttle services for thru-hikers.
+Club members offer complementary short rides to thru-hikers.

 Volunteer Hours Available: 70 – 200 annually.